Marvin Stein (computer scientist)

-Marvin Stein (1924-2015) was a mathematician and computer scientist, and the "father of computer science" at the University of Minnesota.
+Marvin Stein (1924-2015) was an American mathematician and computer scientist, and the "father of computer science" at the University of Minnesota.

 Early life

 Marvin Stein was born in Cleveland, Ohio in 1924 to Russian-Jewish immigrants.
 The family later moved to Los Angeles, California to treat Stein's mother's tuberculosis.
 He graduated from Theodore Roosevelt High School in 1941, and immediately entered University of California, Los Angeles.
 His studies were interrupted and in 1942 he served in the US Army Signal Corps as a tabulating machine operator, and had a short stint working at IBM.
 He returned to school after the war and graduated from UCLA in 1947.

 Stein did his Ph.D. at the Institute for Numerical Analysis at UCLA (or INA, an ancestor of UCLA's computer science department), where in the summer of 1949 he participated in a seminar on solving linear equations and finding eigenvalues and eigenvectors of matrices with several other future luminaries of the domain, including Magnus Hestenes, J. Barkley Rosser, George Forsythe, Cornelius Lanczos, Gertrude Blanch, and William Karush.
 Magnus Hestenes's work on the conjugate gradient method was a direct outgrowth of this group's work together over the summer.
 High speed computers were not available yet, so numerical experiments to test theoretical results were performed by hand by Stein and other researchers.
 Stein in particular studied Rayleigh–Ritz methods of variational problems.

 After earning his Ph.D. from the INA in January 1951, Stein was hired as a senior research engineer by aircraft manufacturer Convair in southern California.
 He primarily worked on missile simulations for the SM-65 Atlas, on which he worked with a UNIVAC 1103.
 Though the 1103 had been made for and used by the Armed Forces Security Agency under the name "Atlas 2", this was the first commercially sold 1103.
 Stein's work installing the UNIVAC 1103 with Minnesotan and University of Minnesota alumnus Erwin Tomash introduced him to the emerging computer-science scene in Minnesota in the 1950s.

 Stein lost his job with Convair when his security clearance was revoked by the House Un-American Activities Committee on account of Stein's Jewish heritage.
 It was later re-instated, but Stein had already decided to move on.